Archelon: Research history

-The holotype specimen, YPM 3000, was collected from the Late Campanian-age Pierre Shale of South Dakota along the Cheyenne River in Custer County by American paleontologist George Reber Wieland in 1895, and described by him the following year based on a mostly complete skeleton excluding the skull.
-He named it Archelon ischyros, genus name from the Ancient Greek ἀρχη- (arkhe-) 'first/early', χελώνη (chelone) 'turtle', and species name from ἰσχυρός (ischyros) 'mighty' or 'powerful'.
+In 1895, American paleontologist George Reber Wieland discovered an almost complete skeleton of a large aquatic turtle, lacking the skull, along the Cheyenne River in South Dakota.
+More specifically, the find was made near Custer County, within the Pierre Shale, a geological formation dating to the late Campanian of the Late Cretaceous.
+The year following the discovery, this specimen, now catalogued as YPM 3000 in the collections of the Peabody Museum of Natural History, was described by Wieland under the scientific name Archelon ischyros and designated as the holotype of the taxon.
+The genus name from the Ancient Greek ἀρχη- (arkhe-) 'first/early', χελώνη (chelone) 'turtle', and species name from ἰσχυρός (ischyros) 'mighty' or 'powerful'.
 A second specimen, a skull, was discovered in 1897 in the same region.